morinlab/lymphopedia/KLF2.md

 # KLF2
 ## Overview
-KLF2 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
+KLF2 (Kruppel-like factor 2) is a transcription factor involved in the regulation of various cellular processes, including apoptosis, proliferation, and differentiation.
+Mutations in KLF2 have been identified in various B-cell lymphomas including DLBCL.<sup>1</sup> KLF2 mutations are among the most common mutations in splenic marginal zone lymphoma (SMZL).<sup>2</sup> KLF2 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.

 ## Relevance tier by entity